 - Class Hedging risk

-- · Convertible and Hybrid Securities risk
+- Convertible and Hybrid Securities risk

-- Counterparty risk

-- · Emerging Markets risk

-- Equity risk

-- · Foreign Currency risk
+- · Counterparty risk

 - Frontier Markets risk

-- Liquidity risk

-- Market risk

-- · Regional Market risk

-- Value Stocks risk
+- Securities Lending risk

-Global Exposure The Commitment Approach is used to calculate the Global Exposure of the Fund.
+The Commitment Approach is used to calculate the Global Exposure of the Fund.

-The Investment Manager has delegated, under its responsibility, all or part of the day-to-day conduct of its investment management responsibilities and investment advisory services in respect of some or all of the assets of the Fund to Franklin Templeton Investimentos (Brasil) Ltda., which acts as sub-investment manager.
+The Investment Manager has delegated, under its responsibility, all or part of the day-to-day conduct of its investment management responsibilities and investment advisory services in respect of some or all of the assets of the Fund to Franklin Templeton Investmentos (Brasil) Ltda., which acts as sub-investment manager.